-- The first group includes drugs that increase the level of dopamine in the brain.
+- drugs that increase the level of dopamine in the brain

-- The second group affects other neurotransmitters in the body in order to ease some of the symptoms of the disease.
+- drugs that affect other neurotransmitters in the body in order to ease some of the symptoms of the disease

-- The third group includes medications that help control non-motor symptoms (those that do not affect movement) of Parkinson's.
+- medications that help control non-motor symptoms (those that do not affect movement) of Parkinson's

 Levodopa Is the Main Therapy

-The main therapy for Parkinson's is the drug levodopa, also called L-dopa.
+The main therapy for Parkinson's is levodopa, also called L-dopa.
 It is a simple chemical found naturally in plants and animals.
 Nerve cells use levodopa to make dopamine to replenish the brain's dwindling supply.
 People cannot simply take dopamine pills because dopamine does not easily pass through the blood-brain barrier.
-The blood-brain barrier is a lining of cells inside blood vessels that controls the transport of oxygen, glucose, and other substances into the brain.
+The blood-brain barrier is a lining of cells inside blood vessels that controls the transport of drugs (as well as oxygen, glucose, and other substances) into the brain.

 Usually, people take levodopa along with another medication called carbidopa.
 Carbidopa delays the body's conversion of levodopa into dopamine until the levodopa reaches the brain.
 This prevents or reduces some of the side effects that often accompany levodopa therapy.
-Carbidopa also reduces the amount of levodopa needed.
+Carbidopa also reduces the amount of levodopa needed to improve symptoms.